 Smaller LEDs also deliver more precision and less blooming, so the likelihood of seeing bright areas of the screen unnaturally bleed over into darker spots should be greatly reduced; we didn't encounter it at all.
 And because this TV also has Samsung's Multi-Intelligence AI upscaling, the QN900B is consistently able to produce images that looked better than their source.

-Read the full Samsung QN900B Neo QLED 8K TV review
+Read our full Samsung QN900B Neo QLED 8K TV review

-Read more: Samsung QN900A Neo QLED 8K TV review
+Read our full Samsung QN900A Neo QLED 8K TV review

 8K resolution on an OLED TV?
 So far, only LG is really doing it (aside from the very premium BeoVision Harmony, which will set you back an even larger amount of cash).
 And we wish more firms did, because it's incredible.
 The picture quality is stunning, the colours and brightness are just what you'd expect from a high quality OLED and the audio output is impressive for such a slim set.

-If it's so good, why is it so far down our list?
+If it's so good, why isn't it at the top of our list?
 Sadly a TV this big comes with a big price tag too; at the time of writing the 77-inch is just shy of £12,000 while the 88-inch is £24,999.98.

 The LG Z2 takes everything that was great about the LG ZX and polishes it even more.
 That means this is without a doubt LG's best TV, and arguably the best TV in the world right now.